SwonVIP/mcp-server-talk/demo/2 - PI/README.md

 ## Example Prompt

-"I want to build add a new feature to my application using @DOC_HERE As a first step please list all existing PRs in my repo on Github"
+"I want to add a new feature to my application using @DOC_HERE As a first step please list all existing PRs in my repo on Github SwonVIP/mcp-server-talk"